Is Formal Diagnosis of Autism/ADHD Right for You?

 The reasons for seeking a formal diagnosis through assessment are many, and depend on your individual values, motivations, and needs.
 Here are a few reasons people seek out assessment and diagnosis:

-Formalizing your Autistic or ADHD identity can provide a road towards self-confidence and self-love, community affirmation and support, strategies for wellbeing, and relief from painful meltdowns, shutdowns, and implosions, and can help you start healing from internalized ableism.
+• Formalizing your Autistic or ADHD identity can provide a road towards self-confidence and self-love, community affirmation and support, strategies for wellbeing, and a path to relief from painful meltdowns, shutdowns, and implosions, and can help you start healing from internalized ableism.

 Reasons You Might Not Want a Diagnosis